-If a new student in their first period of enrollment does not participate or attend their first course in the first two weeks, the Registrar is authorized to withdraw the student from all enrolled courses.
-A student who is withdrawn from the University for this reason, will be refunded 100% for the tuition and fee charges on the student's account.
+If a student does not participate or attend a course in the first two weeks, the Office of the Registrar will administratively withdraw the student from the course and subsequent enrolled courses.
+A student administratively withdrawn for non-participation will be refunded 100% of the tuition and fee charges on the student's account.
 The student is responsible for book charges.